Evident LogoOlympus Logo

 Hydrogen induced cracking caused by blistering from a hydrogen sulfide (H2S) rich environment creates an interesting challenge for amplitude-based ultrasound inspections.
 The blisters can be easily seen using a 0-degree inspection with phased array or conventional TFM but determining whether the blister has connected to the surface can be difficult or impossible.
 This is because the sound is unable to access the surface connections, or the amplitude is not sufficient to determine the extent of the blistering.

 PCI rendering of hydrogen sulfide (H2S) induced blistering.
-The image displayed in OmniPC™ software was acquired by the OmniScan X3 64 flaw detector, a 7.5 MHz, 64-element DLA probe, and the L-L wave set.
+The image displayed in OmniPC™ software was acquired by an OmniScan 64:128PR model flaw detector, a 7.5 MHz, 64-element DLA probe, and the L-L wave set.

 These surface connections can be easily seen with PCI because even a weak amplitude return signal.
 The phase information can still be evaluated despite a weak signal, which reveals this hidden but essential information.